alephcero/REDATAMtoR/README.md

 The functiones takes two parameters **archivo**, the path to the csv file, and **chequeo**, a boolean where TRUE means it first runs a subrutine to check wether the sum of the RADIOS's totals adds up to the full totals given by the REDATAM original file under the *RESUMEN* title.

+## retadamAveragesToR

+This function takes an ASCII redatam exported text file with **AVERAGES** of a variable with **RADIOS** (Argentine Census) as *areabreaks* and returns a data.frame objet within the R enviroment.
+It does not saves the output as a csv, rda o rds file.

 # Future work

 - Translate the function's comments